ticketevolution/seatmaps-client/README.md

 Once instantiated, this plugin will

 1. Fetch the map SVG and manifest JSON, with the given `venueId` and `configurationId`, from Ticket Evolution AWS S3 buckets using the `mapsDomain`.
-2. Render the map in the provided DOM element
+2. Render the map in the provided DOM element.
 3. Color map sections according to the `sectionPercentile` configurations and the available `ticketGroups` (and any `selectedSections` if provided).
 4. Render a tooltip when the user hovers over a section, which will provide quantity and price information.